Kolaru/GoodStartAtPythonForScientists/exercises/final/instructions.md

 ## Labeling

 Use `scipy.ndimage.label` to give a label to each blob.
-Then use the labels to get the average position of each blobs, using the grid of points you defined in step 2.
+Then use the labels to get the average position of each blobs.

 ## Pair correlation